 Each user can be assigned a private switch activation code.
-The user switch codes can be arbitrarily combined with the universal switch codes defined in the Hardware | Switches menu.

-If the codes are identical with the codes already defined in the intercom configuration, the Umark will appear at the colliding codes.
+The user switch codes can be arbitrarily combined with the universal switch codes defined in the Hardware > Switches menu.
+If the codes are identical with the codes already defined in the device configuration, the mark will appear at the colliding codes.

-PIN Code - set the user's Personal Identification Number.
-The code must include 2 characters at least.

-Switch1-2 - set a private user switch activation code: up to 16 characters including digits 0-9 only.
-The code must include at least two door unlocking characters via the intercom keypad and at least one door unlocking character via DTMF.
+- PIN Code set the user's Personal Identification Number.
+The code must include 2 characters at least. - generates a QR code image.
+Codes shorter than 4 digits cannot be entered by QR code reading for security reasons.
+The codes must contain digits only.
+If authentication using a hexadecimal QR code is required, convert this code into the hexadecimal format before entering.
+Accepted hexadecimal range: 1000 to FFFFFFFF. - Switch set a private user switch activation code: up to 16 characters including digits 0-9 only.
+The code must include at least two door unlocking characters via the device keypad and at least one door unlocking character via DTMF. - generates a QR code image.
+Codes shorter than 4 digits cannot be entered by QR code reading for security reasons.
+The codes must contain digits only.
+If authentication using a hexadecimal QR code is required, convert this code into the hexadecimal format before entering.
+Accepted hexadecimal range: 1000 to FFFFFFFF.